 The Role of Religion

-This is why Science, Atheism, and other philosophies that discard religion—even though they make more sense, are fair, moral, and undoubtedly better overall— have so far failed to catch on; they cannot compete with the accessibility and convenience of religion.
+This is why science, atheism, and other philosophies that discard religion—even though they make more sense, are fair, moral, and undoubtedly better overall— have so far failed to catch on; they cannot compete with the accessibility and convenience of religion.
 Approaching universal truths in a scientific manner—or in any manner void of emotion, story, or myth—is not something everyone is able to do, not to mention something that everyone wants to do.
 Breaking down universal truths into practical principles to live by—and living by them—is not as easy as following a religion; living rationally requires concentrated thought, introspection, discipline, self-awareness, and lots of time—something religion solves in a variety of ways, the most important of which, is community.
 The primary USP of religion, in my opinion, is people; we humans like—in fact, we need—to be around other people, especially congenial people, and religion has satisfied this need for millennia.
 The opportunity to be part of a community is like a magnet; the biology of a human being thrusts it in the direction of other human beings.
-Resisting, therefore, is an ever on-going battle—something religion has also solved, by convincing its followers that all other religions and philosophies (including Science) are wrong.
-The rational movement, Science, Objectivism, Atheism—and even pantheism14—these philosophies currently cannot compete with the USP’s of religion, which presents instructions on how to live in a bowknot-tied package.
+Resisting, therefore, is an ever on-going battle—something religion has also solved, by convincing its followers that all other religions and philosophies (including science) are wrong.
+The rational movement, science, objectivism, atheism—and even pantheism14Despite apparent surface similarities, the stance of Heaven and Hell I have put forward in this article is not directly from Pantheism—a doctrine which I am too uniformed to comment on.—these philosophies currently cannot compete with the USP’s of religion, which presents instructions on how to live in a bowknot-tied package.
 And anyone and everyone can undo a bowknot.

 That anyone can open the package is good only insofar as the ideas inside are good, and that those opening it are good people.
 But we know this is not the case; many outdated and deplorable ideas are included in that holy package.
 One of these is to not question the books, which is to say that if you are following the religion you ought to do only what the books say.
 This is a problem, of course, when the books say that homosexuals should be stoned to death, or that all other religions are wrong, or that we ought to succumb to evil, or that all women should be totally submissive, or that slavery is okay, or when you are trying to fix the scary population crisis in Japan but the books defiantly order ‘no sex outside of marriage’.
 And these examples only scratch the surface!
 The books also say no questioning or altering is allowed—that all ‘laws’ must be abided by without fight—which is another way of saying ‘it is sinful to go against anything that is written’.